Shape-induced pairing of spheroidal squirmers: Conclusions

 We restricted our consideration to swimmers moving in the plane containing their center-to-center vector (the $xy$ plane).
 For non-axisymmetric particles defined by Eq. \ref{eq:delta}, a $90^{\circ}$ rotation of both particles around their $\hat{d}$ axes will invert the sign of $\delta$.
 Therefore, when head-to-head bound states, aligned with $x$, are stable against perturbations in the $xy$ plane, they will be unstable in the $yz$ plane.
 However, our quasi-2D assumption is realized in most active matter experiments.
 For head-to-tail pairs of axisymmetric particles, the stability conditions found here apply to general three-dimensional motions.

-Future work could incorporate the effect of inertia and near-field hydrodynamic interactions \cite{darveniza22,ouyang23}.
+Future work could incorporate the effects of inertia and/or near-field hydrodynamic interactions \cite{darveniza22,ouyang23}.
 Lubrication interactions can induce bound states for spherical squirmers near contact \cite{drescher09,darveniza22}.
-Secondly, our model may have stable bound states in which particle orientations are not aligned with the center-to-center vector.
+Additionally, making use of the Fax\'en relations for spheroids would account for the finite size of a particle in its response to ambient flow \cite{kim2013microhydrodynamics, claeys1993suspensions}.
+Our model may have stable bound states in which particle orientations are not aligned in the direction of propulsion.
 Finally, the bound states found here may have implications for hierarchical self-organization and collective behavior.
+For instance, Ref. \citenum{katuri22} observed that initial formation of immotile head-to-head bound states locally promoted formation of additional bound states in a feedback loop, ultimately leading to phase separation.
+This mechanism could be studied in the framework of the present work.